GE Dash 9 Series: BB40-9W

 This is a (meter gauge) version of the C40-9W.
 It was manufactured between 1997 and 2006.

-All 141 examples of the model are owned by the Estrada de Ferro Vitória a Minas (EFVM), a railroad in Brazil.
+298 examples of the model were built for Brazilian operators EFVM, ALL (América Latina Logística), Brado Logística and Vl!
+Logística.

 The model is equipped with four B-style trucks, two at each end, replacing the conventional C-style trucks.
 The different trucks are necessary due to the railroad load limit per axle, which is 25 MT.

 The standard C40-9W traction motors cannot fit in the narrower trucks.
 To achieve the same total power, more of the smaller traction motors are needed.